interledgerjs/web-monetization-scripts/README.md

 - `opts.paymentPointer: String` - Required.
 [Payment pointer](https://github.com/interledger/rfcs/blob/master/0026-payment-pointers/0026-payment-pointers.md) to receive donations.
 - `opts.noRetry: Boolean` - Optional, default `false`.
 If `noRetry` is set then the ILP connection will not be re-established when it goes down.
 You can manually re-establish it by calling `donate` again.
 - `opts.noWidget: Boolean` - Optional, default `false`.
 If `noWidget` is set then no Coil logo will appear in the bottom left of the screen when payment occurs.
 - `opts.addCoilAdvert` - Optional, default `false`.
-If `addCoilAdvert` is set to `true` then a Coil advert logo will appear in the bottom left of the screen when payment occurs.
+If `addCoilAdvert` is set to `true` then a Coil advert logo will appear in the bottom left of the screen if no payment handler is detected.

 #### Return Value